Methods of Financial Modelling – A Brief

 – PE Multiple (Price-to-Earnings),

-– EV/ EBITDA (enterprise value to earnings before interest, taxes, depreciation, and amortization ratio),
+– EV/ EBITDA (enterprise value to earnings before interest, taxes, depreciation, and amortisation ratio),

 – P/B ratio (Price-to-Book Value)

-It is used basically when analyst needs to compare a company with its peer companies in the industry so as to understand its standing within the same.
+It is used basically when an analyst needs to compare a company with its peer companies in the industry to understand its standing within the industry.

 Discounted Cash Flow (DCF) Model

 DCF is a valuation analysis model and is based on the projected future cash flows for assessing a company’s worth or value.
-The future cash flows will be discounted here using an appropriate discount rate and this would then be summed up for calculating the actual worth.
+The future cash flows will be discounted here using an appropriate discount rate, and this will then be summed up to calculate the actual worth.

-This will be used by investors for evaluating the worth of a start-up before they invest their money in the same.
-Stock market investors also use the same for fundamental analysis to see if a company is trading higher or lower of the actual worth of their stock.
+This will be used by investors to evaluate the worth of a start-up before they invest their money in it.
+Stock market investors also use the same for fundamental analysis to see if a company is trading higher or lower than its intrinsic value.

 Leveraged Buyout Model or LBO Model